Get a quote for a fire escape plan

 This type of plan, which would normally be similar to that required to indicate escape routes to guests, should be of a suitable scale, and cover a floor or compartment per sheet.

-Section 3.6 of the Guide to Fire Safety in Hostels has the following requirement:
+Section 3.6 of the Guide to Fire Safety in Hostels has the following recommendation:

 Written instructions on the action to be taken by the occupants on the discovery of a fire or on hearing the fire alarm should be displayed in a prominent position in each dormitory, bedroom, kitchen and common room.
 These instructions should be multi-lingual as appropriate.
 Instructions should be accompanied by a simple floor plan showing schematically the location of alternative storey exits.